Meditation or Mindfulness? What's the difference for classes in Edinburgh today?

 Mindful Edinburgh classes and courses

-The mindfulness classes / courses currently offered by Mindful Edinburgh include some ancient meditation techniques and philosophies, however these are grounded in the sciences and arts of medicine, psychology, group process and education.
+The mindfulness classes / courses currently offered by Mindful Edinburgh include some ancient meditation techniques and philosophies, however these are grounded in the sciences and arts of medicine, psychology, neuroscience, group process and adult education.
 So while mindfulness potentially has some practices that come from spiritual traditions, as far as Mindful Edinburgh is concerned those practices are but a strand in an enormously rich varied and diverse heritage.
 Our classes / courses in Edinburgh are held in non-religious settings and no references are made to religions or religious terms.
 As such, whether you are religious, atheist, agnostic, spiritual or none of the above, you will find a warm welcome on our courses.
 As such everyone is welcome on Mindful Edinburgh courses.

 Most importantly, our courses and techniques are simple and and above all practical.
 You do not need to know their origins or their science to benefit immensely from them.